Sugar Alcohols and Hidden Sweeteners

 Neotame was developed by the NutraSweet Company.
 It is 7,000 to 13,000 times sweeter than sugar.
 The FDA approved neotame for sale in the United States in 2002, making it the newest artificial sweetener approved.

 More than 100 studies were conducted on neotame and later reviewed by the FDA before approval.
 No studies have raised any safety issues but, the chemical structure of neotame is very close to aspartame.
-Because of this similarity, it has been surmised that the same problems that people have had with aspartame will also surface in consumers who use neotame.
-As of July 2012 (six years after this article originally appeared), we are unable to find any consumer products in the United States with neotame in them.
+Because of this similarity, it has been surmised that the same problems people have had with aspartame will also surface in consumers who use neotame.
+As of July 2012 (six years after this article was first published), we cannot find any consumer products in the United States with neotame in them.

 We hope this series has given you some insight into the artificial sweetener market and that you can use it to make better choices about which ones you choose to eat.